jahidulpabelislam/utils/README.md

 - `getQueryParams: array`
 - `getFragment: string|null`

-Also, a `getQuery: string|null` method which transform the query params to an encoded query string to be used in a URL (minus the `?`).
+Also, a `getQuery: string|null` method which transforms the query params to an encoded query string to be used in a URL (minus the `?`).

-Lastly the class implements `\Stringable` so you can cast the instance to a string or can manually call `build` method to get the URL as a string.
+Lastly, the class implements `\Stringable` so you can cast the instance to a string or can manually call `build` method to get the URL as a string.

 ### Collections